IBM-Cloud/multiple-deployment-options/DEPLOY_TOOLCHAIN.md

 1. Select the **Delivery Pipeline** box.

 1. Select the region, organization and space where you want to deploy the web application.
+A random route will be used for the application.

    :warning: Make sure the organization and the space have no space in their names.

    :warning: Only the US South region is currently supported.

-1. Set the name of the Cloud Foundry application.
-You can keep the default.
-A random route will be created for the application.
+1. Select the region, organization and space where quota for IBM Containers have been specified.
+If you never use the IBM Containers before, you may need to build the Docker image outside of the toolchain as explained earlier in this document.

 1. Optionally set the Bluemix API key.
-If you don't set the key, the Kubernetes service will NOT be deployed and you will need to use the manual instructions.
+If you don't set the key, the Fibonacci service will NOT be deployed to a Kubernetes cluster and you will need to use the manual instructions.

-   > Create a Bluemix API key using `bx iam api-key-create for-toolchain my-new-key`

-1. Optionally set the name of an existing Kubernetes cluster if you have one, if you don NOT have an existing cluster then the ToolChain will create one by default.
+1. Optionally set the name of an existing Kubernetes cluster if you have one, if you do NOT have an existing cluster then the toolChain will create one by default.

-1. Add your docker image namespace.
-   > Obtain the docker image namespace using `bx cr namespace-list`
+1. Replace the *<namespace>* value with the namespace where the Docker image has been or will be pushed.

 1. Click **Create**.